 Tamara J. Mitchell has experience in higher education administration, strategic human resources and organizational effectiveness.
 Her expertise encompasses organizational sensing, planning and performance; leadership, management and team consulting, coaching, and development; facilitation; relationship management; change management; communications; problem resolution; staff development and engagement.
 She enjoys partnering with and advising senior and midlevel leaders in the design, implementation and achievement of sustainable change that is aligned with organizational goals and priorities.
 She specializes in establishing rapport and trust with others, enabling shared commitment, leading change, action planning and results.

-Kim-Marie M. Jenkins loves working with individuals and teams in the workplace.
-She specializes in guiding departments through the process of becoming higher performing teams, and she trains and coaches in the philosophies and methods of Lean Process Improvement.
+Kim specializes in guiding departments through the process of becoming higher performing teams, and she trains and coaches in the philosophies and methods of Lean.
 Kim loves facilitating groups and supporting individuals who want to improve experiences with their customers and colleagues, and improve morale in their workplace culture.
-Kim’s degrees in Communication, Adult Education, and Organizational Leadership and Communication, along with 20 years of experience in higher education serve as foundation for the work she does.
+Kim’s degrees in Communication, Adult Education and Student Affairs, and Organizational Leadership and Communication, along with 20 years of experience in higher education serve as foundation for the work she does.